geodynamics/burnman/paper/paper.md

 under the European Union's Horizon 2020 research and innovation programme (ZoomDeep; Award No. 804071).
 This funding covered collaborative visits.

-Timo Heister was partially supported by NSF Award DMS-1522191, DMS-1820958, OAC-1835452, by the Computational Infrastructure in Geodynamics initiative (CIG), through the NSF under Award EAR- 0949446 and EAR-1550901 and The University of California – Davis, and by Technical Data Analysis, Inc. through US Navy SBIR N16A-T003.
+Timo Heister was partially supported by NSF Award DMS-2028346, OAC-2015848, EAR-1925575, and by the Computational Infrastructure in Geodynamics initiative (CIG), through the NSF under Award EAR-0949446 and EAR-1550901 and The University of California -- Davis.

 Rene Gassmoeller and Juliane Dannberg were supported by NSF Awards EAR-1925677 and EAR-2054605, and by the Computational Infrastructure for